milgner/Survey360/README.md

 The questions in the survey are a guide to start and structure *a dialog* between both parties which might eventually not even require additional prompting by any survey.
 In that regard, this tools purpose is to make itself unnecessary.
+This also means that this is not a psychological survey: I intentionally left out some patterns that are meant to filter out bias or disingenuous answers.
+This helps to keep things short.

 ## Project setup
 ```